mkdocstrings/mkdocstrings/docs/handlers/python.md

 ##### Sections

-Docstrings directives are parsed by `pytkdocs` and rendered by MkDocstrings.
+Docstrings directives are parsed by `pytkdocs` and rendered by *mkdocstrings*.
 Supported directives are:

 - `param` (or `parameter`, `arg`, `argument`, `key`, `keyword`)